Didi Gregorius: 2017

-Prior to the 2017 season, Gregorius suffered a shoulder injury while fielding a double play during the 2017 World Baseball Classic.
-He was required to spend two weeks engaging in no baseball activity, followed by an estimated four weeks of rehab assignments, leaving the Yankees without an opening day shortstop.
+Prior to the 2017 season, Gregorius suffered a shoulder injury while fielding a double play during the World Baseball Classic.
+He was required to spend two weeks engaging in no baseball activity, followed by an estimated four weeks of rehab assignments, leaving the Yankees without their expected opening day shortstop.
 He began a series of rehab assignments for the Tampa Yankees on April 22, with an estimated major league return date of May 1.
 Gregorius was activated on April 28, starting in a 14–11 win over the Baltimore Orioles.
 Upon his return, Gregorius said that he felt "locked in" at the plate, putting up an eight-game hitting streak in mid-July, with home runs in three consecutive games.
-He was a finalist for a position in the 2017 MLB All-Star Game, but the fan vote ultimately went to Mike Moustakas of the Royals.
-On September 4, 2017, Gregorius hit his 20th home run of the year, becoming the first Yankees shortstop to knock in 20 or more home runs in back-to-back seasons.
+He was a finalist for a position in the MLB All-Star Game, but the fan vote ultimately went to Mike Moustakas of the Royals.
+On September 4, Gregorius hit his 20th home run of the year, becoming the first Yankees shortstop to knock in 20 or more home runs in back-to-back seasons.
 Later that month, on September 20, Gregorius hit his 25th home run of the season, passing Jeter's record for most single-season home runs by a Yankees shortstop.
 Limited to 136 games with his shoulder injury, Gregorius batted .287 for the regular season, with 87 RBIs and 73 runs.

-Facing the Minnesota Twins in the 2017 American League Wild Card Game, Gregorius hit a game-tying three-run home run in the bottom of the first inning, helping the Yankees to take the game 8–4 and advance to the 2017 American League Division Series (ALDS).
-In the series-deciding Game 5 of the ALDS, Gregorius hit two home runs against Indians ace Corey Kluber.
-The Yankees defeated the Indians 5–2 and advanced to the 2017 American League Championship Series (ALCS), and Gregorius became the second Yankee to hit two home runs in a winner-take-all postseason match.
+Facing the Minnesota Twins in the American League Wild Card Game, Gregorius hit a game-tying three-run home run in the bottom of the first inning, helping the Yankees to take the game 8–4 and advance to the American League Division Series (ALDS).
+In the series-deciding Game 5 of the ALDS, Gregorius hit two home runs against Cleveland ace Corey Kluber.
+The Yankees defeated Cleveland 5–2 and advanced to the American League Championship Series (ALCS).
+Gregorius became the second Yankee to hit two home runs in a winner-take-all postseason match.
 The Yankees lost the ALCS to the Houston Astros in seven games.
+He batted .250 with 3 home runs and 7 RBI in 13 postseason games.